Haestasaurus: History of discovery and naming

-Relationships
+Classification

 By the end of the twentieth century, most researchers agreed that P. becklesii was a member of the Titanosauriformes, possibly specifically within the Titanosauria.
 In the latter case it would have been one of the oldest known European titanosaurs.
 The 2015 study performed some detailed cladistic analyses to establish the exact position of Haestasaurus in the evolutionary tree.
 Due to the limited material available however, it proved impossible to obtain a single solution to this problem.
 Two major alternatives presented themselves.
 One possibility was that Haestasaurus was indeed a, basal, member of the Titanosauria.
 Alternatively, Haestasaurus was a basal member of the larger clade of the Macronaria, a close relative of Camarasaurus, Janenschia or Tehuelchesaurus.
 The authors favoured the last possibility because the traits pointing to a membership of the Titanosauria, such as a robust humerus and a robust ulna, could easily have been developed in a process of convergent evolution, as adaptations for weight-bearing.
 Haestasaurus would then represent a rare late-surviving basal macronarian.